mbolaris/home-garden-log/current_state.md

 ## Overview (as of 2025‑08‑03)

-The home garden in coastal Solana Beach, California currently consists of one fully planted raised bed, a mixed tropical planter, a blueberry patch and several additional beds awaiting preparation.
-Raised Bed 1 was planted on May 18 2025 with a variety of tomatoes, peppers, an eggplant and basil.
-A tropical container holds pineapple, a pepper and papaya seedlings, while an in‑ground patch contains blueberries, strawberries and mint.
-An unplanted bed along with 4 × 5 ft and 2 × 7 ft beds are still awaiting crops.
+The home garden in coastal Solana Beach, California has expanded beyond a single raised bed.
+In addition to **Raised Bed 1** (planted May 18 2025 with tomatoes, peppers, eggplant and basil), there is now a **mixed tropical planter**, an in‑ground **blueberry patch**, two **3.5 ft × 5 ft VEGO planters** in the back yard, a **4 ft × 8 ft VEGO planter** and another **3.5 ft × 5 ft VEGO planter** along the south side yard, plus **three front yard planters** whose exact dimensions are still being confirmed.
+Several of these containers remain unplanted while plans are finalised.
+A tropical container holds pineapple, an unidentified pepper and papaya seedlings, and the blueberry patch contains blueberries, strawberries and mint.
+An unplanted bed along with the new VEGO planters and front yard planters are still awaiting crops.
 Use the tables and sections below to keep this snapshot up to date as you plant, water, harvest and observe changes.

 ### Garden Beds